 Local authorities across the UK continue to experience significantly higher demand for services.
-The economic shocks as a result of war in Ukraine and the Middle East and labour shortages resulted in high inflationary rises to costs and contracts and utilities costs as well as leading to higher demand for our services, particularly in housing and revenues and benefits teams.
-Inflation has now started to fall, but it will take time for this to impact on our contract costs.
+The economic shocks as a result of the ongoing wars in Ukraine and the Middle East and labour shortages continue to result in higher inflationary rises to costs and contracts and utilities costs as well as leading to higher demand for our services, particularly in housing and revenues and benefits teams.
+Inflation has fallen from its peak, but it will take time for this to impact on our contract costs.
 A downturn in the construction sector has reduced our fee income for planning and building control.

-The continuing un-certainty in Central Government funding continues to add pressures to the Council's budgets.
-The timing of future changes relating to the retained Business Rates and the Fair Funding review alongside the levelling up agenda is still unknown.
-This continues to add significant uncertainty for our budget setting in the medium term as funding levels past 2024-25 are still not known.
+The ongoing uncertainty in Central Government funding continues to be a significant risk to the Council's budgets.
+The impact of future changes expected from 2026-27 relating to the retained Business Rates and the Fair Funding reviews can only be estimated at present.
+This continues to add significant uncertainty for our budget setting in the medium term as funding levels past 2025-26 are not known.

-Measures taken in previous years to reduce revenue costs meant that the Council started 2023-24 with a balanced budget with no impact on front line services, subject to successful delivery of the planned savings, despite the reduced level of Government grant.
-However, the Council experienced in-year pressures on income budgets in planning and building control and cost pressures in housing and waste.
+Measures taken in previous years to reduce revenue costs meant that the Council started 2024-25 with a balanced budget with no impact on front line services, subject to successful delivery of the planned savings, despite the reduced level of Government grant.
+The Council experienced in-year pressures on income budgets in planning and building control and cost pressures in housing and waste.
 Delivery against the planned efficiencies was strong during the year and in-year mitigation measures to address budget pressures meant that the efficiency target was exceeded this year.
-This enabled the Council to reduce the over spend for the year so it could be accommodated within our General Fund balances.
+Favourable weather and increased subscriptions meant that the garden waste collection service over-achieved against its income budget.
+The move to Universal Credit has reduced the level of bad debt for housing benefit claims.
+This all enabled the Council to deliver an under spend for the year so it could add to our General Fund balances to support the expected funding pressures from 2026-27.